-While no journalist or NGO can enter Balochistan, hundreds of Lashkar-e-Taiba militants are allowed to go in and fight Baloch nationalists and recruit locals for terrorist attacks, said Jamal, author of Call For Transnational Jihad: Lashkar-e-Taiba, 1985-2014
+While no journalist or NGO can enter Balochistan, hundreds of Lashkar-e-Taiba militants are allowed to go in and fight Baloch nationalists and recruit locals for terrorist attacks, said Jamal, author of Call For Transnational Jihad: Lashkar-e-Taiba, 1985-2014, published in 2014.

 What Pakistan is doing in Balochistan is no longer an internal affair but a threat to peace and security of the region, he added.